Forest Lagoon Travel Guide

 About the Forest Lagoon

 The Forest Lagoon is a 13,993 square-foot (1,300 square meters) complex in the Vadlaskogur forest.
-The complex has a lot of facilities perfect for relaxation, including infinity pools, swim-up bars, a sauna, a cold tub, and a restaurant.
+Booking access to the Forest Lagoon will grant you access to many relaxing facilities, including infinity pools, swim-up bars, a sauna, a cold tub, and a restaurant.